 A tent window air conditioner should be able to reduce the temperature inside the tent approximately 15 degrees F (8 deg C) and should be able to remove much of the humidity.
 This should make the tent body comfortable for most campers.

-A large difference in temperature inside the tent body is less conducive to tent camping, where campers are in and out of a tent, in order to spend more time outdoors.
-Campers shouldn't expect a tent body to be quite as cool as the inside of a house.
+A large temperature difference inside the tent body is less conducive to tent camping, where campers need to be in and out of a tent.
+Campers shouldn't expect a tent body to be as cool as the inside of a house.

 Campetent has applied some basic arithmetic in order to devise the BTU vs tent-size guidelines shown above.